-Some employers would accept a statement of attendance and others would require the Statement of attainment.
+Some employers would accept a statement of attendance and others would require a statement of attainment.

 What Is A Statement Of Attendance?

-One could do a unit called ‘UEENEEE104A – Solve problem in DC circuits’ to achieve knowledge without doing any pre requisite.
-The prerequisite unit stipulated by ASQA which is the authority for all RTOs (Registered training organisations) in Australia is UEENEEE101A – Apply occupational health and safety regulations codes and practices in the workplace.
+One could do a unit called ‘UEECD0043 – Solve problems in DC circuits’ to achieve knowledge without doing any prerequisites.
+The prerequisite unit stipulated by ASQA which is the authority for all RTOs (Registered training organisations) in Australia is UEECD0007 – Apply work health and safety regulations, codes and practices in the workplace.

-If you wish to achieve a statement of attainment for UEENEEE104A you must complete UEENEEE101A first.
-If you wish to learn “Solve problems in DC circuits” and do not want to complete the prerequisite unit UEENEEE101A then you could still complete the course but only receive a statement of attendance.
+If you wish to achieve a statement of attainment for UEECD0043 you must complete UEECD0007 first.
+If you wish to learn “Solve problems in DC circuits” and do not want to complete the prerequisite unit UEECD0007 then you could still complete the course but only receive a statement of attendance.

-On some occasions, students might want to do a certain unit but it is not possible for the RTO to deliver it regardless of what the student or employer wishes.
+On some occasions, students might want to do a certain unit but the RTO can’t deliver it regardless of what the student or employer wishes.
 For example, one cannot do Advanced PLC without completing the prerequisite unit Basic PLC.
 In this case, the RTO will deny admission to the student for Advanced PLC as the trainer cannot teach the student unless the student has enough knowledge of Basic PLC.

-There are ASQA compliant LMS (learning management systems) like Etutor LMS that will automatically detect prerequisite units.
-This is done so that student does not get admission into a course without the required prerequisite unit.
+There are ASQA-compliant LMS (learning management systems) like Etutor LMS that will automatically detect prerequisite units.
+This is done so that students do not get admission into a course without the required prerequisite unit.
 It is important to have a foolproof system to avoid unnecessary work that is caused by incorrect enrolments and refund processes.